Come Share Your Knowledge

 - OIPS handles the processing of visa paperwork for the J-1 Exchange Visitor Program, and all required federal paperwork.
 The time frame for processing paperwork varies from case to case.

-- Dr. Kahn and Prof. Qing Gao work closely with this office to ensure adherence to regulations and protocol.
+- Dr. Kahn works closely with this office to ensure adherence to regulations and protocol.

 - After the package is sent to the scholar, he or she is responsible for arranging a visa interview in the United States.

-4. Upon arrival to campus, the Visiting Scholar must schedule a visit with Qing Gao to set up their student record and then with Dr. Kahn to go over the approved Visiting Scholar Plan.
+4. Upon arrival to campus, the Visiting Scholar must schedule a visit with Dr. Kahn to go over the approved Visiting Scholar Plan.

 - If a Visiting Scholar would like to have private lessons in the arts, this request will be processed through the Potomac Academy, and the Scholar will pay for the lessons.

 The internal Mason procedures take time and energy.
-Dr. Kahn and Prof. Qing Gao serve as facilitators among the multiple steps in the process; therefore, they need to be notified about each Visiting Scholar request.
-Prof. Qing Gao assists the Scholar in visa and housing matters; Dr. Kahn assists with Mason internal systems matters.
+Dr. Kahn serves as a facilitator among the multiple steps in the process; therefore, needs to be notified about each Visiting Scholar request.

 - CVPA Visiting Scholar Invitation Request Form